rjlopez2/ADS-_CAS_Bern_2020/_build/_sources/Project_4.rst.txt

 Project 4
 =========

-In this project we learnt about version control system and good practice for data science applications. in this project we did:
+In this module we learnt about ML and artificial intelligence (my favourite).

-- A git repository with the CAS projects.
+In this project we did:

+- Create a machine learning program to detect birdsongs.